 Sah Rabee is a photographer born and raised in Bangladesh.
 He graduated from ULAB in Media studies and Journalism, his major was in digital production.
 Now he is pursuing his three years professional course in photography at Pathshala South Asian Media Institute.
 He has acquired numerous tactics from the workshops on the field of Digital Cinematography and filmmaking.

 He uses photography as a way of expressing himself and bringing out the best in his subjects.
-He constantly works on his own to experiment on new techniques, lighting, composition, and details.
+He constantly works on his own to experiment with new techniques, lighting, composition, and details.
 His major concentration is documentary photography.
 He commenced his journey in 2011 and he worked as a photographer at a renowned daily of Bangladesh, “Daily Sun”.
-He has been working as a freelance photographer at event farms and production houses of Bangladesh.
+He has been working as a freelance photographer at event farms and production houses in Bangladesh.